York Regional Police

 While YRP provides marine policing in the waters on Lake Simcoe, policing for Georgina Island (as well as Fox and Snake islands) is provided by the Georgina Island Police with assistance from the Ontario Provincial Police.
-The islands have had separate policing under Ontario First Nation policing since 1978.
+The islands have had a separate First Nations police service since 1978.

 History

 The York Regional Police were formed in 1971, when the province forced the creation of a regional upper-tier municipal government that included the lower-tier municipalities of York County.

 Prior to 1971, there were several police forces serving individual communities: